 This post is by Fabida Abdulla, the regular contributor to The Mom Views and blogger at Shocks and Shoes.
 Fab writes about parenting, baking, shopping and all the little joys in life.

 Don’t ever tell the mother of a newborn that her baby’s smile is just gas. ~Jill Woodhull

 Well, you wouldn’t dare to, would you? :-).
 New Moms love to think that the little bundles in their arms are smiling because the angels are singing and not because of little gaseous releases from their backsides!

 But when your little prince or princess is not smiling or feeling well, most Moms (and Dads) panic.
-They rush to the paediatrician, day or night, rain or shine.
+They rush to the pediatrician, day or night, rain or shine.
 And they’ll not rest till they hear the words, “It’s nothing, she’ll get better in a day or two”.

-Paediatricians hear a wide range of complaints.
+Pediatricians hear a wide range of complaints.
 Here’s a list of the ten most common complaints (in reverse order) heard by pediatric doctors in India and what they actually mean.